wking/opencontainer-runtime-spec/runtime.md

 OCI compliant runtimes MUST support the following operations, unless the operation is not supported by the base operating system.

+All operations take a `<container-id>` as an argument, and all but [start](#start) use that container ID to [retrieve the container state](#query-state) needed to interact with the container.
+Those operations MUST successfully retrieve their required state when called under [conditions in which a state query MUST succeed](#query-state).
+Those operations MAY fail when called under conditions in which a state query MAY fail.

 ### Errors
 In cases where the specified operation generates an error, this specification does not mandate how, or even if, that error is returned or exposed to the user of an implementation.
 Unless otherwise stated, generating an error MUST leave the state of the environment as if the operation were never attempted - modulo any possible trivial ancillary changes such as logging.